Excel MCP server

 • showStyle: Show style information for cells (default: false)

-To take a screenshot of an Excel sheet:
+Take a screenshot of an Excel sheet with pagination:

 excel_screen_capture